abrhamdebela/snorkel-tb-tasks-web-traffic-am/annotated_tasks/vim-golf/README.md

 When testing, one thing you can do to see where the solution ends up is the following:
 `tb tasks interact -t vim-golf --tasks-dir annotated_tasks`

 This will run the exact docker environment that the agent and oracle will be running in.

-If you want to copy your solution.sh into the environment, you can also use the --include-all flag:
-`tb tasks interact -t vim-golf --include-all --tasks-dir annotated_tasks`
+From there, you can test your solution script.

 ### solution.yaml